Choosing the Right Service and how Online Access works

 You may have seen in the news about Pharmacy First and the new range of conditions pharmacists can now treat directly.

-This is now available at Boots in Padstow and St Columb Major.
+This is now available at Boots in Padstow and Allied Pharmacy in St Columb Major.

 Pharmacy First will enable community pharmacists to supply prescription-only medicines, including antibiotics and antivirals where clinically appropriate, to treat seven common health conditions without the need to visit a GP.